-As of April 20, 2022, reporting requirements have changed!
+On April 20, 2022, reporting requirements changed.
 Please review the Point-of-Care Reporting Requirements section below for the latest information.

 - Point-of-Care Testing Facilities

 - Over-the-Counter Tests (Self-Tests)

 - How to Report POC Testing Results